cloudmesh-community/book/chapters/preface/contributing-latex.md

 ### Adding bibliographic references

-We use a single reference file formated in *bibtex*.
+We use a single reference file formatted in *bibtex*.
 The file is located in docs/source/refs.bib.
 We use sphinx-bibtex to manage the references in rst pages.
 However, it has the disadvantage that we can only have on reference section per bib file.
 In order to simplify management as we may